 Farmers in this area grow mainly pinto beans, great northern, and light red kidneys, and smaller amounts of others such as black beans, navies, and chickpeas.

 But these plots, part of the research fields at the University of Nebraska’s Panhandle Research and Extension Center, consist of hundreds of different lines of many types of beans, from all over the world.
-They are part of a collaborative effort among plant breeders from UNL, other land-grant universities, the U.S. Department of Agriculture and other organizations to improve the genetics of dry edible beans grown in Nebraska and worldwide.
+They are part of a collaborative effort among plant breeders from University of Nebraska-Lincoln, other land-grant universities, the U.S. Department of Agriculture and other organizations to improve the genetics of dry edible beans grown in Nebraska and worldwide.

 Dry bean lines are tested in these plots to see if their genes might be introduced into bean lines sold to Nebraska farmers to make their crops more resistant to diseases such as bacterial blight; increase their tolerance to heat and drought; or produce plants with an upright architecture, suitable for direct harvest by combine.
 Other, ever-important, traits are early maturation, yield, seed size and seed quality.